ironhack-labs/lab-express-spotify/readme.md

 ## Iteration 3 | Search for an Artist

+**You can keep all your routes in the `app.js` after where it states: _// the routes go here:_.**

 ### Step 1 | Create a Homepage

 Create a route that renders a simple home page.
 You'll need a basic index route, that renders a home page.
 On this page, you should have a small search `form` that has an input field receiving an artist's name and a button that submits the request.

-This form should direct its query to `/artists` (action="/artists", method="GET").
+This form should direct its query to `/artist-search` (`action="/artist-search", method="GET"`).
 The result should be something along these lines but leave styling for the end.

 ![](https://i.imgur.com/YuTA0vQ.png=400x)

 ### Step 2 | Display results for artist search

-Okay, our search form submitted to `/artists` route.
+Okay, our search form submitted to `/artist-search` route.
 We still don't have this route created so let's do it!
 This route will receive the search term from the `query` string, and make a search request using one of the methods of the Spotify npm package.
 You have the documentation open :wink: but we will help you with your first step.

 The method we will use from the npm package is: `spotifyApi.searchArtists()`.
 In this route, you should have something like this: